 Risk mitigation is another thing to consider when planning service delivery.
 If a customer poses a higher risk or if something appears to be suspicious with some part of a service, it is always possible to onboard the customer by providing less risky services.

 In doing so, you can build a relationship with the customer.
-You can use the ongoing relationship to vet the customer for the higher risk services.
+You can use the ongoing relationship to vet the customer for higher-risk services.

 2. Risk assessment

 After identifying the possible ML/TF risks, it is necessary to assess those risks formally.
 It is important to understand that although a fundamental part of the RBA involves gathering quantitative and qualitative information, this is simply the start of the process.
 Without proper analysis of the information and a judgement call, the information has no function.

 Assessing risk requires determining how the ML/TF risks identified are likely to pan out.
 This process involves looking at all the available information and judging the likelihood of these risks eventuating and the impact on the transaction, individual customer relationships, the business, the sector in which you work, and the economy.

 The main purpose of conducting a risk assessment is to challenge the facts in front of you.
 To achieve this, you may need to cross-reference facts, double-check consistency and conduct additional research.